PsCushman/baseball-rule-changes/README.md

 The hitter dashboard is set up pretty much the same way but includes a stunning background of Fenway Park's blueprint.
 Type in a name and check out the metrics and prediction verdicts for 256 active position players in the MLB for 2023.
 In addition, use it as a starting point to navigate to our analysize.

 The tableau stroy dashboard explores WAR predictions for 2023 with a look to the futre as it focuses on young players.
-Toggle through interactive graphs and images as well as take a look at the
+Toggle through interactive graphs and images as well as take a look at the predicted WAR for 2023.
+Also, dive into the team with the most predicted WAR for 2024 and see how it stacks up with the current standings.